wthirsh/wthirsh.github.io/README.md

 Hi class, welcome to the AOS C111/204 final project! <img align="right" width="200" height="200" src="/assets/IMG/template_logo.png">

-For this project, you will be applying your skills to model some real-world data of your own choosing, then publishing a report on your own website.
-Your website will be a great addition to your CV, and a place to host future projects too, since it doubles as a GitHub repository. **The first step** is to set up a project website like this one by following the instructions below.
+For this project, you will be applying your skills to train a machine learning model using real-world data, then publishing a report on your own website.
+Your website will be a great addition to your CV, and a place to host future projects too, since it doubles as a GitHub repository.
+The first step is to set up a project website like this one by following the instructions below.

+For this project, you do not need to create your own dataset, but try to find data that makes your project interesting and original.
+Whatever you choose, you should demonstrate the ability to preprocess the data to help with modeling.

-## How does this work?
+## How does this website work?

-Using GitHub pages, we can write a website using markdown syntax - the same syntax we use to write comments in Google Colab notebooks.
-GitHub pages then takes our markdown file and renders it using a Jekyll theme.
+Using GitHub pages, you can write a website using markdown syntax - the same syntax we use to write comments in Google Colab notebooks.
+GitHub pages then takes our markdown file and renders it as a web page using a Jekyll theme.
 [Click here to see the markdown source code for this page](https://github.com/atmosalex/atmosalex.github.io/blob/main/README.md?plain=1).

 ## Setting up your Project Website